Studio Classes

 Music Classes

-Register by June 5 to receive $30 off tuition!
+Register by December 5 to receive $30 discount off tuition!

-The guqin is regarded by the Chinese as the most elegant of all their musical instruments because of the delicate music of its seven strings.
-With a 3,000-year history, the guqin has deep roots in Chinese culture, being long associated with self-cultivation, philosophy, and poetry.
-Learning the guqin could help attain peace, nurture virtue, and enhance longevity.
-The interaction of the two hands while playing creates a harmonious choreography, a visual pleasure, as if a ballet of the fingers, resulting in subtle, pleasing, and relaxing tones.
-In addition to the fingering technique and reading notation, the aesthetic and cultural aspects of the guqin will also be introduced.
-No musical experience is needed to attend the class.
-Instruments will be provided in class.
+The Guqin, regarded by Chinese as the most elegant of all their musical instruments, produces delicate music from seven strings.
+With a 3,000-year history, the Guqin has deep roots in Chinese culture, long being associated with Confucius, self-cultivation, scholarship, philosophy, and poetry.
+Favored by the elite as an elegant pastime, the Guqin was also played as a means to attain calm, nurture virtue, and promote longevity.
+The subtle tones of the Guqin are realized by sophisticated and elegant methods of fingering.
+While playing, the interaction of the two hands creates a harmonious choreography, a visual pleasure like a ballet of the fingers.

 Click here for student testimonial and here to watch instructor Mingmei Yip explain her philosophy in teaching guqin.